godaddy/serverless-aws-servicecatalog/README.md

 ## Example
 There are 2 ways to setup the example, using the launch-stack button or manually from your own S3 bucket.
 Both methods result in a
-AWS CloudFormation stack with outputs that will be used as parameters in the serverless.yml config.
+AWS CloudFormation stack with outputs that will be used as parameters in the `serverless.yml` config.

 ### Express Setup using launch-stack
-1. Use the launch stack button below to setup your account.
+1. Click the button below to setup your account.
     [![CreateStack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/#/stacks/new?stackName=Serverless-SC-Portfolio-Stack&templateURL=https://s3.amazonaws.com/aws-service-catalog-reference-architectures/serverless/sc-portfolio-serverless.yml)
     https://s3.amazonaws.com/aws-service-catalog-reference-architectures/serverless/sc-portfolio-serverless.yml